emqx/emqx-elixir-plugin/README.md

+The default branch of this repo has been changed from `master` to `main`.

+`master` branch should not be deleted to continue serving old version's dependency reference.

+Going forward, we should only pin git tags as rebar dependency.

 # emqx_elixir_plugin

 This is an EMQ X plugin template that enables you to write EMQ X plugins using Elixir.

-Here is an example, supposing you are interested in using a publish-message hook:
+Here is an example, supposing you are interested in using a publish-message hook.

 ## Step 1: Add `emqx_elixir_plugin` as emqx's dependency